nytlabs/streamtools/README.md

 * *Creative abduction.* A distinguishing concept of data science is that it allows, and promotes, a playful approach to data analysis and modelling.
-Known as [abduction](http://en.wikipedia.org/wiki/Abductive_reasoning), this form of reasoning allows the scientist to reason from data to hypothesis, rather than the more traditional hypothesis testing framework.
+Known as [abduction](http://en.wikipedia.org/wiki/Abductive_reasoning), this form of reasoning allows the scientist to reason their way from data to hypothesis, rather than the more traditional hypothesis testing framework.
 However, tools for performing this sort of reasoning are almost non-existent, which seems like a shame!